 Best Practice: Avoid plan changes.
 When they are required, document the changes as you would the original contract.

-Numerous difficulties can be avoided with correct building plans.
-If the plans have been properly developed, with the proper sizing of equipment, you must be sure that "It is just as easy to do things right as it is to do things wrong.
+"It is just as easy to do things right as it is to do things wrong.
 Once the contractors and subcontractors understand what our definition of right is, then it is not a problem [building to Building America standards]."